-TheThe Wadden Sea PSSAin the framework of IMO including Associated Protective Measures and the Operational Plans.
+Strengthen the benefits of the Wadden Sea PSSA by identifying and agreeing on “Associated Protective Measures” and implementing them in the framework of IMO and the Operational Plans.

 Site managers to participate as nature conservation stakeholders in trilateral initiatives involving shipping authorities, ship-owners, seafarer associations, and harbour operators, the Wadden Sea Forum, and the Wadden Sea Team of environmental NGOs to discuss about specific priorities and explore ways to implement and/or make use of:

-Best practices (showcase exemplary cases of environmentally friendly practices in ships and ports e.g. regarding the use of ship fouling for lingcontrolling the spread of introduced species -in recreational and commercial shipping-, environmentally friendly ports);
+Best practices (showcase exemplary cases of environmentally friendly practices in ships and ports e.g. regarding the control of the spread of introduced species -in recreational and commercial shipping-, environmentally friendly ports);

 Effective ship traffic and container tracking systems and monitoring.

 International standards regarding e.g. safety, speed limits, and pollution.

+Voluntary good management practices to highlight best-practice for a World Heritage site.

 The TWSC in communication with the competent authorities, the site managers and stakeholders, to raise awareness and education among shipping and ports stakeholders about e.g. the Wadden Sea World Heritage values and vulnerability, best practices, the existing regulations and standards regarding safety, speed limits/zoning, pollution, introduction of invasive species.

+The TWSC together with the Wadden Sea Forum, relevant authorities, green NGOs and other partners to recognize the recent results in facilitating dialog regarding climate- and nature-friendly shipping in the trilateral Wadden Sea.
+This dialogue and engagement is to be continued and further strengthened.

+Introduction of Associated Protective Measures (of the Particularly Sensitive Sea Area) by the Wadden Sea states via the IMO.